rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to evaluate whether the EuroToken system can be deployed at a global scale while also

-- Scalability is very imporant
+- Scalability is very important
 - TPS of the gateway
 - graphs and tables
 - Scaling limits and how to potentially mitigate